Qumulo/docs/_includes/content-reuse/admin-guides/kerberos/kerberos-configuring-cross-domain-active-directory-trusts.md

 ## Configuring the Base DN
 For identity mapping to work, you must configure LDAP Base DNs correctly on your Qumulo cluster and on your client.
 This helps avoid `nobody` or `66534` identity responses that occur when you inspect files that contain trusted users (stored as identities) from other domains.
-For more information about configuring the Base DN, see [Using Active Directory for POSIX Attributes](https://care.qumulo.com/hc/en-us/articles/115008011927) on Qumulo Care.
+For more information about configuring the Base DN, see [Using Active Directory for POSIX Attributes in Qumulo Core](https://docs.qumulo.com/administrator-guide/authorization-qumulo-core/using-active-directory-for-posix-attributes.html).

 The following example has trust between between `parent.example.com` and `child.example.com`.
 In order for both domains' identities to authenticate against a Qumulo cluster, you must configure the cluster and your client with the following Base DN.